blmsl/scrumboard/README.md

 # scrumboard
-Magson´s official scrumboard used for development
+Magson´s official scrumboard used for development management